neul-labs/memorg/README.md

 Memorg is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.
 It serves as an external memory layer that helps LLMs maintain context over extended interactions, manage information hierarchically, and optimize token usage for better performance.

+Originally designed for chat-based interactions, Memorg has evolved to support a wide range of workflows beyond conversation, including document analysis, research, content creation, and more.

 Memorg can be used both as a **Python library** for integration into your applications and as a **command-line interface (CLI)** for standalone use.

 ## Features